Mongo Santamaría: Biography

-Master rumbero
+Rumbero

-Santamaría learned rumba as a kid in the streets of Havana's Jesús María neighborhood.
+Santamaría learned rumba as a child in the streets of Havana's Jesús María neighborhood.
 He reminisced: "In the neighborhood where I came from we had all kinds of music, mostly from Africa.
 We did not leave it alone; we changed it our way.
 The music we made dealt with religion and conversation.
-The drum was our tool and we used it for everything" (1979: 19).
+The drum was our tool and we used it for everything".
 Gerard points out: "Santamaría, like other drummers of his generation, learned music in the streets by observing different drummers.
 When he started playing professionally, he learned on the job.
-His approach was utilitarian, not theoretical" (2001: 29).
+His approach was utilitarian, not theoretical".
 Santamaría was mentored on bongos and congas by Clemente "Chicho" Piquero, who played in Beny Moré's band.
 He recalled: "I would go with Chicho and play the tumbadora and also the [quinto].
-I would play everything because I learned a lot from Chicho—because he could play everything" (2001: 137).
+I would play everything because I learned a lot from Chicho—because he could play everything".